-The concrete type int is made a semigroup instance by providing a suitable definition for the class parameter $(\otimes)$ and a proof for the specification of assoc.
+The concrete type int is made a semigroup instance by providing a suitable definition for the class parameter (\otimes) and a proof for the specification of assoc.
 This is accomplished by the instantiation target:

 '''

-instantiation int :: semigroup begin \begin{aligned} & \text{definition} \\ & \textit{mult-int-def} : i \otimes j = i + (j :: int) \end{aligned} instance proof \begin{aligned} & \text{fix } i \ j \ k :: int \ \mathbf{have} \ (i+j) + k = i + (j+k) \ \mathbf{by} \ simp \\ & \text{then show} \ (i \otimes j) \otimes k = i \otimes (j \otimes k) \\ & & \text{unfolding } \textit{mult-int-def} \ . \end{aligned} qed \end{aligned} end
+instantiation int :: semigroup

+begin

+definition

+mult-int-def: i \otimes j = i + (j::int)

+instance proof

+fix i j k :: int have (i + j) + k = i + (j + k) by simp

+then show (i \otimes j) \otimes k = i \otimes (j \otimes k)

+unfolding mult-int-def.

+qed

 '''

-instantiation allows to define class parameters at a particular instance using common specification tools (here, definition).
+instantiation defines class parameters at a particular instance using common specification tools (here, definition).
 The concluding instance opens a proof that the given parameters actually conform to the class specification.
 Note that the first proof step is the default method, which for such instance proofs maps to the intro-classes method.
-This boils down an instance judgement to the relevant primitive proof goals and should conveniently always be the first method applied in an instantiation proof.
+This reduces an instance judgement to the relevant primitive proof goals; typically it is the first method applied in an instantiation proof.